hsd-inflab/hhbk-user-management/Course 1 - User Management System/README.md

      3. remove user
      4. change current users password
      5. exit program
-     6. As the last Menu Point, just print the current user.
+     6. As the last Menu Point, just print the current user so you can see which user is currently logged in
 4. To select a functionality, the user shall enter the number designating the submenu.
 5. The following contraints apply:
      1. each user must enter a password upon account creation.